semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/why-no-findings.md

 ### Does the lockfile contain dependencies with pinned versions?

-If your dependency file is a [manifest file](/docs/semgrep-supply-chain/glossary/#manifest-file) and contains unpinned versions, Semgrep Supply Chain will not be able to report vulnerabilityes the dependencies that are not pinned.
-An unpinned dependency may already be installed at a safe version for a particular Advisory.
+If your dependency file is a [manifest file](/docs/semgrep-supply-chain/glossary/#manifest-file) and contains unpinned versions, Semgrep Supply Chain will not be able to report vulnerabilities for the dependencies that are not pinned.
+An unpinned dependency may already be installed at a safe version for a particular [Advisory](https://semgrep.dev/docs/semgrep-supply-chain/glossary/#advisory).

 Pinned dependencies can be analyzed even if the file contains other unpinned dependencies.
 Manifest files can also be helpful to determine whether a dependency is [transitive](/docs/semgrep-supply-chain/glossary/#transitive-or-indirect-dependency).